FokkeZB/hackscribble-MCP9804-library/documentation/user guide.md

 configureAlert(ENABLE, ALERT_ALL | ALERT_HIGH | ALERT_INTERRUPT);
 ```

-Note: certain combinations of the three parameters are invalid.
-The `configureAlert()` method does not check for these.
-See section 5.2.3 of the datasheet.
+Note: certain combinations of the three parameters are invalid (see section 5.2.3 of the datasheet).

 After your sketch detects the Alert output and reads the status flags and temperature, it must clear the flag so that further alerts can be detected by calling this method: